-IOWA NPDES PERMIT NUMBER: 0819001 DATE OF ISSUANCE: 08/01/2019 DATE OF EXPIRATION: 07/31/2024
+IOWA NPDES PERMIT NUMBER: 0790001 DATE OF ISSUANCE: DATE OF EXPIRATION:

-YOU ARE REQUIRED TO FILE FOR RENEWAL OF THIS PERMIT BY: 02/02/2024 EPA NUMBER: IA0058076
+YOU ARE REQUIRED TO FILE FOR RENEWAL OF THIS PERMIT BY: EPA NUMBER: IA0042650

-This permit is issued pursuant to the authority of section 402(b) of the Clean Water Act (33 U.S.C 1342(b)), Iowa Code section 455B.174, and rule 567-64.3, Iowa Administrative Code.
+This permit is issued pursuant to the authority of section 402(b) of the Clean Water Act (33 U.S.C.
+1342(b)), Iowa Code section 455B.174, and rule 567-64.3, Iowa Administrative Code.
 You are authorized to operate the disposal system and to discharge the pollutants specified in this permit in accordance with the effluent limitations, monitoring requirements and other terms set forth in this permit.

-You may appeal any condition of this permit by filing a written notice of appeal and request for administrative hearing with the director of this department within 30 days of your receipt of this permit.
+You may appeal any condition of this permit by filing a written notice of appeal and request for administrative hearing with the director of the department within 30 days of permit issuance.

-Any existing unexpired Iowa operation permit or Iowa NPDES permit previously issued by the department for the facility identified above is revoked by the issuance of this permit.
+Any existing, unexpired Iowa operation permit or Iowa NPDES permit previously issued by the department for the facility identified above is revoked by the issuance of this permit.
 This provision does not apply to any authorization to discharge under the terms and conditions of a general permit issued by the department or to any permit issued exclusively for the discharge of stormwater.